Arankin7/readmeGenerator_AR/README.md

   ## Contribution
   Anyone can feel free to contribute.
 All that I ask is that you fork the repo and give the original creators credit where it is due.

-  Starter code was provided by Rutgers bootcamp.
-[Starter Code](https://github.com/coding-boot-camp/potential-enigma)
+  [Starter Code](https://github.com/coding-boot-camp/potential-enigma) code was provided by Rutgers bootcamp.

   The rest of the application was produced by Anthony Rankin